Building the Energy Building

 The Energy Building is strategically positioned just south of the Helen L. and Martin S. Kimmel Pavilion construction site and adjacent to Tisch Hospital, hugging the FDR Service Road at the eastern boundary of the main campus.

-The building also houses the campus’ Department of Radiation Oncology, in a configuration that enables seamless connections between Tisch Hospital and the Kimmel Pavilion, both of which use the new radiation oncology facility.
+The building also houses the campus’ Department of Radiation Oncology, in a configuration that enables seamless connections between Tisch Hospital and the Kimmel Pavilion, both of which will use the new radiation oncology facility.